 Much as I like my recent Silkscreen works, there are several drawbacks inherent in the manner they are created.

-I needed to find an immediacy & energy in the way I presently feel about my subject matter; there is so much to record, get down & experiment with, & while this is fine to take through the sketchbook I felt that staying within Print was the best way to keep a stylistic thread & also keep a drive & level of engagement and excitement that only I (the Printmaker!) can feel in his Medium.
+I needed to find an immediacy & energy in the way I presently felt about my subject matter in 2019; there was so much to record, get down & experiment with, & while this is fine to take through the sketchbook I felt that staying within Print was the best way to keep a stylistic thread & also keep a drive & level of engagement and excitement that only I (the Printmaker!) can feel in his Medium.

 I found myself doing 5-6 prints a day with ease, & nearly all were worthy of the folio & sharing.
-The flexibility of working like this without a Press allowed me to Print in situ whilst away recently in USA & Portugal, & gave an immediacy to observing the Landscape around me.
+The flexibility of working like this without a Press allowed me to Print in situ whilst away in the USA & Portugal, & gave an immediacy to observing the landscape around me.

 They quickly evolved from my engagement with the physical landscape to more deeper conversations about Man’s place in Nature, & how he has forgotten to connect & truly engage with It.